OpenClaw Security Hardening Guide for VPS Deployments

 Keep the OpenClaw Gateway Private

-The OpenClaw Gateway is the most important surface to protect.
+The Gateway is the most important surface to protect.
 It controls state, workspace access, device pairing, tool execution, and communication between clients and nodes.

 Preferred access methods include: